hiloki/kitecss/README.md

 # Kite

-Kite is flexible layout helper CSS library.
+Kite is a flexible layout helper CSS library.

 # Demo